fadarboye/AKS-Extension-Backup-in-Azure/README.md

 - The Backup Extension during installation fetches Container Images stored in Microsoft Container Registry (MCR).
 If you enable a `firewall` on the AKS cluster, the extension installation process might fail due to access issues on the Registry.
 Allow MCR access from the firewall.

-- For cluster using a Private Virtual Network and Firewall, apply the FQDN/application rules
+- For cluster using a Private Virtual Network and Firewall, apply the FQDN/application rules.

 - If you have any previous installation of `Velero` in the AKS cluster, you need to delete it before installing Backup Extension.